jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

-# Neural Style Transfer with-DEIT-Transformer
+# Neural Style Transfer with DEIT Transformer

 This is an alternative Pytorch Neural Style Transfer implementation, adapted from: https://www.pluralsight.com/guides/artistic-neural-style-transfer-with-pytorch